per77/sensu_drive/README.md

 Sensu Drive offers easy way to subscribe for sensu events with integration to your team's slack.
 <br>
 <br>
-along with the continuous delivery methodologies, while the demand of monitoring delivery in parallel to product delivery is covered by infrastructure as code such as puppet or chef configuring Sensu monitor.
+along with the continuous delivery methodologies, while the demand of continuous delivery of monitoring in parallel to product delivery is covered by infrastructure as code such as puppet or chef configuring Sensu monitor.
-"Sensu Drive" was conceptualized to allow developers to subscribe and unsubscribe to notifications for monitors they or others deployed and to allow Devops team to opt in/out checks that are defining services that they want to wake up at night if critical.
+"Sensu Drive" was conceptualized to allow developers to subscribe and unsubscribe to notifications for monitors they or others deployed and to allow Devops/NOC team to recieve notifications for checks that are defining services that they want to wake up at night for.
 <br>
-the concept suggest that Sensu will decide for which event to alert and "Sensu Drive" will decide who and when to notify.
+the concept suggest that Sensu will decide which event to alert for and "Sensu Drive" will decide who and when to notify.
 <br>
 <br>